jls98/Iceland_Trip/README.md

 3. Visit grocery story and purchase 3 weeks worth of food.
 4. Organize food into 4 food drops
 5. Visit Reykjavik Excursions and pay for two of the packages to be shipped to Nyidalur and Landmannalaugar
-6. Purchase bus ticket for Reykiavik, Bring the last two of the food drops
+6. Purchase bus ticket for Reykjavik, Bring the last two of the food drops
 7. Check the weather https://en.vedur.is/

 ## Getting to the Northern Terminus